-29 Related-party disclosures - IAS 24
+30 Related-party disclosures - IAS 24

-Under IAS 24 disclosures of an entity's transactions with related parties are required.
+Under IAS 24, disclosures are required in respect of an entity's transactions with related parties.
 Related parties include:

-- parents; - subsidiaries; - fellow subsidiaries; - associates of the entity and other members of the group; - joint ventures of the entity and other members of the group; - members of key management personnel of the entity or of a parent of the entity (and close members of their families); - persons with control, joint control or significant influence over the entity (and close members of their families); and - post-employment benefit plans.
+- Parents. - Subsidiaries. - · Fellow subsidiaries. - Associates of the entity and other members of the group. - Joint ventures of the entity and other members of the group. - Members of key management personnel of the entity or of a parent of the entity (and close members of their families). - Persons with control, joint control or significant influence over the entity (and close members of their families). - Post-employment benefit plans. - Entities (or any of their group members) providing key management personnel services to the entity or its parent (This additional related party category is effective for annual periods beginning on or after 1 July 2014, subject to EU endorsement).